-David Kelly has represented clients in trademark, copyright, and unfair competition issues for nearly 30 years, with a focus on litigation, disputes, and strategic counseling.
+David Kelly has represented clients in trademark, copyright, and unfair competition issues for more than 30 years, with a focus on litigation, disputes, and strategic counseling.
 Dave is consistently recognized as one of the country’s top trademark lawyers.
 In 2014, The Legal 500 U.S. named Dave as a Leading Lawyer, Legal 500's top category, in both trademark litigation and non-contentious trademark matters.
 This highest honor was bestowed upon only 8 lawyers across the country in each category.
 These 2014 honors mark the seventh consecutive year that Dave was named a Leading Lawyer in both categories.
 From 2009-2013, Dave was the only U.S. trademark lawyer to be named a Leading Lawyer in both categories.
 According to Legal 500, clients describe Dave as “an outstanding trademark litigator” and “an exceptionally bright and thoughtful advocate.”
 Clients also look to Dave for strategic advice based on his reputation for being “full of business savvy” and “a source of much practical advice…that understands our business in a way that most lawyers don’t.”
-In the World Trademark Review 1000, clients report they depend on Dave because his “substantial proficiency and estimable business acumen single him out in the field” and he is an “absolutely fantastic trademark attorney.”
-Dave has been similarly recognized by Managing Intellectual Property, World Trademark Review, IP Stars, Legal Media Group, Super Lawyers, and others.
+In the World Trademark Review 1000, clients describe Dave as "fantastic and practical" and as an "absolutely fantastic trademark attorney" and clients rely on Dave because his “substantial proficiency and estimable business acumen single him out in the field” and "his real-world advice doesn't elevate law above business."
+Dave has been similarly recognized by Managing Intellectual Property, IP Stars, Legal Media Group, Super Lawyers, and others.

 Before joining Kelly IP, Dave practiced trademark and copyright law for 26 years at Finnegan, Henderson, Farabow, Garrett & Dunner, L.L.P in Washington, D.C.
 He served as chair of Finnegan’s Trademark and Copyright Practice Group for most of his 20-plus years as a partner.